 How to get to Monaco?

-Monaco is easily accessible by train from Nice, Cannes, and other small towns along the coastline of French Riviera.
+Monaco is easily accessible by train from Nice, Cannes, and other small beach towns along the coastline of French Riviera.

 It is about 3 hours by car from Marseille, Avignon, and Aix-en-Provence.